-The foregoing changes have been made solely to maintain conformity to the reporting format presented in our 2003 First Quarter Report.
-The Company has not modified or updated any disclosures presented in the 2002 Form 10-K, other than as required to reflect the effects of the items described above.
+The foregoing changes have been made solely to maintain conformity to the reporting format presented in the Company's 2003 Third Quarter Report.
+The Company has not modified or updated any information presented in its July Form 8-K or its October Form 8-K, other than as required to reflect the effects of the items described above.